roadsidemultimedia/Docs/support-troubleshooting/diagnosing.md

 ## Plugin Compatibility ##

 Some plugins may not be compatible with DMS due to conflicts in code.
-In order to diagnose if a plugin is causing an error, navigate to your **Wordpress Administrator Dashboard &Rarr; Plugins**.
+In order to diagnose if a plugin is causing an error, navigate to your **Wordpress Administrator Dashboard &rarr; Plugins**.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/wp-dash-plugins.jpg)